scastiel/book-pr/manuscript.md

 Example:

 > “Thanks for this suggestion!
-It turns out I thought about doing it that way first, but ended up doing it my way because I think it makes the function function easier to understand, even though it is slightly longer.
+It turns out I thought about doing it that way first, but ended up doing it my way because I think it makes the function easier to understand, even though it is slightly longer.
 What do you think?”

 ## Fix what you can as soon as possible {-}